Regulation of Medicine

 The Privacy Rule requires that the practice obtain specific authorization prior to any type of disclosure of psychotherapy notes for ANY reason, including a disclosure for treatment purposes to another healthcare provider.
 There are very limited exceptions to requiring specific authorization for disclosure of psychotherapy notes such as reporting of abuse, neglect, or domestic violence, or a threat of serious and imminent harm made by the patient during his/her session.

 It is always a good time for your practice to review and revise your records release form.
-The example below specifically delineates the requirement for a separate release form for psychotherapy notes.
-The information contained in the example offered here can be altered to remove services not offered by your practice.
+Evaluate if it specifically delineates the requirement for a separate release form for psychotherapy notes.
+The form can be altered to remove services not offered by your practice.

 Your practice may also want to determine if your electronic medical record (EMR) is able to distinguish between psychotherapy notes and other medical record entries, and if an alert notification can be added to the psychotherapy notes section.

 Below are the most frequent questions MagMutual receives regarding the release of psychotherapy notes:

 Does a patient have a right to access their own psychotherapy notes?